Kortanul/forgerock-cloudfoundry-service-broker/README.md

 The Cloud Foundry Broker allows applications running inside Cloud Foundry to obtain OAuth2 credentials for authentication from an externally hosted OpenAM instance.

-###  Warning
-**This code is not supported by ForgeRock and it is your responsibility to verify that the software is suitable and safe for use.**

 Prerequisites
 -------------